Seafair: Events

 The Seafair Triathlon is held on the shores of Lake Washington from Seward Park.
-It features both Sprint - half-mile swim, 12 mi bike ride, and 5 km run - and Olympic distances.
+It features both Sprint – half-mile swim, 12 mi bike ride, and 5 km run – and Olympic distances.
 Participants can compete individually or as a team.
 Typically, the Seafair Triathlon is held the third weekend of July.
 In 2007, the Seafair Triathlon saw a record turnout of 2,200.

+The Chinatown Seafair Parade occurs annually.
+It is organized by the Greater Seattle Chinese Chamber of Commerce and takes place in Seattle's Chinatown-International District.
+The Huayin Performing Arts Group, Chinatown Dragon Team, Seattle Chinese Community Girls Drill Team, Seattle All City Marching Band, and Dolls & Gents Drill Team and Drumline are among the local performance groups that participate.
+The Seafair Clowns and Pirates have also joined.
+The parade began in 1950: that year Seattle's Chinese American community expanded lion dances as part of Seafair's International Carnival events, started the Chinatown parade, and began sending performance groups to the Torchlight Parade.